compi-migui/tfg-doc/src/md/50_methodology.md

 Although the same turbine and sensor configuration is used in both studies, the latter uses longer trials: 9.789 seconds instead of the original's 0.7236 seconds, for over 13 times more readings per trial.
 It also has fewer total trials: 5740 to the original's 11620, or about half as many.

 The larger overall size of the data set has implications for memory requirements and execution time for our entire process.
 Its different shape has implications for the behavior of the classifiers we will use.
-The precise impact of both of these is examined more closely in @sec:results.
+The precise impact of both of these is examined more closely in @Sec:results.

 #### Data reshape
 The first challenge encountered when trying to analyze the data is the fact that it is three-dimensional: there is a distinct data point for each triplet of specific trial (out of 5740), specific sensor-axis (out of 24, for the 8 triaxial accelerometers) and specific time instant.